 Drugs associated with cholestasis: Amoxicillin-clavulanate; macrolides (erythromycin); trimethoprim-sulfamethoxazole; anabolic steroids; combined oral contraceptives; chlorpromazine.

-A hepatocellular pattern is seen in: Fatty liver (NAFLD, ALD); Viral Hepatitis or other viral infections; Autoimmune hepatitis; ischemic “shock” liver; Wilson's disease, hemochromatosis, alpha-1 antitrypsin deficiency; Toxin exposure; Budd-Chiari syndrome
+A hepatocellular pattern is seen in: Viral Hepatitis or other viral infections; Autoimmune hepatitis; ischemic “shock” liver; Wilson's disease, hemochromatosis, alpha-1 antitrypsin deficiency; Toxin exposure; Budd-Chiari syndrome

 Drugs associated with hepatocellular pattern: Acetaminophen (paracetamol); statins; certain antibiotics (e.g., isoniazid, nitrofurantoin); antiepileptics (e.g., valproate, phenytoin); NSAIDs (e.g., diclofenac); methotrexate; amiodarone; herbal/dietary supplements.